 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2021).
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).

 This policy will be reviewed in full by the DSLs and trustees on an annual basis.
-This policy was last reviewed on 27/1/2022 is due for review on 29/8/2022.
+This policy was last reviewed 01/08/2023 is due for review on 01/8/2024.

 CONTENTS

-Purpose 8 & Aims ----------- --------
+Purpose & Aims

 School Ethos

 Roles & Responsibilities

 Training & Induction

 Procedures for Managing Concerns

-Specific Safeguarding Issues

-Recording & Information Sharing
+Specific Safeguarding Issues Recording & Information Sharing

-Working with Parents & Carers

-Child Protection Conferences
+Working with Parents & Carers Child Protection Conferences Safer Recruitment Safer Working Practice Managing Allegations

-Safer Recruitment

-Safer Working Practice

-Managing Allegations

-Use of premises for non-school activities

-Other relevant policies
+Use of premises for non-school activities Other relevant policies Statutory Framework

-Statutory Framework